Davie Cooper: Death

 In the lead-up to his retirement, Cooper got involved in coaching roles both with his club and in local communities.
 He began presenting a coaching television series for youngsters called Shoot for Scottish Television, along with former Celtic, Arsenal, Aberdeen and Scotland player Charlie Nicholas and former Sheffield Wednesday player Tommy Craig.
 Cooper collapsed suddenly on the morning of 22 March 1995 at a training pitch adjacent to Broadwood Stadium in Cumbernauld during a recording session for an episode.
 Medical staff at the ground and series director Ian Hamilton attempted to resuscitate Cooper at the scene before an ambulance crew arrived.

-He was taken to University Hospital Monklands, where a CT Scan confirmed a subarachnoid hemorrhage.
-Cooper was transferred to the Institute for Neurological Sciences at Glasgow's Southern General Hospital, where consultant neurosurgeon Professor Garth Cruikshank took charge of the case.
+He was taken to Monklands General Hospital, where a CT Scan confirmed a subarachnoid haemorrhage.
+Cooper was transferred to the Institute for Neurological Sciences at Glasgow's Southern General Hospital, where consultant neurosurgeon Professor Garth Cruickshank took charge of the case.
 His condition deteriorated during the night.
-In his announcement to the media, Cruikshank stated that Cooper would not have been aware at any point of what was going on.
+In his announcement to the media, Cruickshank stated that Cooper would not have been aware at any point of what was going on.
 In the early hours of the following morning on 23 March 1995, Cooper's life support machine was turned off and he died at the age of 39.

-His funeral took place at Hillhouse Parish Church, Hamilton, on 27 March 1995, and he was buried in the town's Bent Cemetery.
+Thousands of mourners lined the neighbourhood streets of Hamilton and many of the biggest names in Scottish football attended his funeral, which took place at Hillhouse Parish Church, Hamilton, on 27 March 1995.
+Cooper was buried in the town's Bent Cemetery.

 Tributes

 The news of Cooper's death was met with widespread sadness from across the country and the footballing world, much of which is still felt today.
 Supporters of Clydebank, Rangers and Motherwell left tributes outside their respective grounds.
 Jock Wallace Jr. (who had signed Cooper for Rangers in 1977) said: "My feelings go out to his family and loved ones, who will have to be strong through this ordeal."
 The (then) Scottish Football Association chief executive Jim Farry stated: "It is tragic that one with such skills and knowledge will no longer be able to impart them to young players."

 It emerged that, after his retirement, Cooper had intended to share his footballing knowledge and skills with youngsters in creating a David Cooper Soccer School in conjunction with Clydebank.
 "It was our intention to take football to the children of the country" said Jack Steedman, whose club had helped Cooper develop his own skills throughout the early 1970s.
 Subsequently, a seven-a-side tournament for schoolchildren, The Davie Cooper Soccer Sevens, was named in his honour in 1995; it takes place annually in his hometown of Hamilton.

+The Davie Cooper Scottish Aneurysm Study Group was founded as part of Graham Teasdale's research into the familial risk of Subarachnoid Haemorrhage (SAH) which included a survey of over 8500 relatives of patients with a SAH.
+The survey has been cited by numerous medical researchers in the study of intracranial aneurysms.